voodoo15/angular_weather_app/README.md

 1. Need to add an error message if the city is not found.
 2. Need to add a way to figure out the weather so I can change the weather image
+3. Center the forecasts if it's 2 or 5 days somehow in bootstrap